 M1 shop was on the B1 level.
-When I waited in line in front of the shop, a shop girl came to me and asked what she could help me.
-I told her I wanted to activated internet service for my iPhone.
+When I waited in line in front of the shop, a shop-girl came to me and asked what she could help me.
+I told her I wanted to activate internet service for my iPhone.
 Then she led me to the front of counters in charge of activation or other services and gave me a paper printed a queue number to let me wait until the number was called.
 Tens of minutes later I was called by a counter girl.
-The activation took a little more time because my iPhone hadn’t been purchased at M1 shop but in Hong Kong.
-Anyway the activation was successful and I could have access to the internet with my iPhone.
+The activation took a little more time because my iPhone hadn’t been purchased at the M1 shop but in Hong Kong.
+Anyway, the activation was successful and I could have access to the internet with my iPhone.

 There were plenty of Indian restaurants as well.
-The below is one of the local restaurants.
-People were eating foods put on a banana leaf by hand, like people in India do.
+Below is one of the local restaurants.
+People were eating foods put on a banana leaf by hand, as people in India do.